Onset of depression more complex than a brain chemical imbalance

 Heart disease has also been linked to depression, with up to half of heart attack survivors reporting feeling blue and many having significant depression.
 Depression can spell trouble for heart patients: it's been linked with slower recovery, future cardiovascular trouble, and a higher risk of dying within about six months.
 Although doctors have hesitated to give heart patients older depression medications called tricyclic antidepressants because of their impact on heart rhythms, selective serotonin reuptake inhibitors seem safe for people with heart conditions.

-The following medical conditions have also been associated with mood disorders:
+The following medical conditions have also been associated with depression and other mood disorders:

 - degenerative neurological conditions, such as multiple sclerosis, Parkinson's disease, Alzheimer's disease, and Huntington's disease